mk-fg/python-pulse-control/README.rst

 issues with pulseaudio (or its daemon.conf) and underlying dependencies.
 There are no "expected" test case failures.

+All tests can run for up to 10 seconds currently (v19.9.6), due to some involving playback (using paplay from /dev/urandom) being time-sensitive.

 Changelog and versioning scheme
 ```````````````````````````````